-There are several legends about the origin of coffee, but there is general agreement that it all began in Ethiopia.
-Today one can find coffee plantations in many tropical countries from South America to Africa and Asia.
-The greater part of production is concentrated around the Equator in countries like Brasil, Ethiopia, India, en Vietnam.
-Each country produces coffee with a unique taste and even within countries taste can vary according to a region’s soil, height, and microclimate.
-Many of Mokafina’s coffee beans are sourced from Brasil, Guatemala, Ethiopia, India, and Indonesia.
+How does the coffee process work?
+There are various legends about where coffee originally came from, but it is generally believed that it all began in Ethiopia.
+Today, coffee plantations can be found in many tropical countries from South America through Africa to Asia.
+Most of the production is located around the equator in countries such as Brazil, Ethiopia, India and Vietnam.
+Each country produces its own coffee taste and even within a geographical area the taste can differ due to the soil, the altitude, the specific microclimate, etc. Mokafina coffee beans come mainly from Brazil, Guatemala, Ethiopia, India and Indonesia.

-Mokafina roasts the blended coffee beans the artisanal way.
-This means that starting more than half a century ago, we have been working with a long procedure of approximately 14 minutes, where the beans are roasted at lower temperatures.
-By opting for this process, the beans are roasted to their core, which guarantees an end result of very high quality.
-On the contrary, with shorter roasting processes the beans are often roasted on the surface only, which lowers the resulting coffee quality.
-Immediately after roasting the beans are cooled down and vacuum packed to protect their aroma and taste.
+Mokafina roasts the (mixed) coffee beans in the traditional way.
+This means that, just like more than half a century ago, a longer process of (approximately) 14 minutes is used, during which the beans are roasted at a lower temperature.
+By opting for this longer process, the beans are roasted right to the core, which guarantees much better quality.
+With shorter belt processes, the beans are often only roasted on the outside, which results in lower quality.
+After roasting, the beans are immediately cooled and vacuum-packed so that the beans lose nothing of their flavour.

 The coffee roasting plant at Mokafina works every day.
 By spreading the processing, the roasted beans never remain in stock for long and the coffee delivered by Mokafina is always fresh.
 Once the coffee has been roasted, it can only lose its flavour.
 The whole process from coffee plantation to processed coffee has been refined by Mokafina over half a century of coffee roasting.
 The varieties offered by Mokafina today therefore guarantee an authentic, home-grown taste.
 Every new cup is an experience for the true coffee lover.